 Mats Ehrnrooth, Associate professor

-Mats' research focuses on international HRM, HRM (with increasingly clear links to strategy in contemporary organizations), leadership and organizational behavior.
-He has worked extensively in the broad area of international management with a focus on international human resource management (IHRM).
+Mats' research focuses on HRM (Human Resource Management), leadership and organizational behavior.
+He has worked extensively in the broad area of international management with a focus on international HRM.
 However, Mats' primary area of interest and expertise remains in HRM theory and organizational behavior, where a big part of his work-in-progress also lies.
-An important part of this research focuses on issues such as work intensification and employee well-being.
-In addition, but very much related to this, recently Mats has increasingly delved into the area of leadership, and the interaction and relative importance of leadership and HRM, an exciting and astonishingly untouched area of research.
+An important part of this research focuses on work-related stress and employee well-being.
+In addition, but very much related to this, recently Mats has increasingly delved into the area of the joint and unique importance of leadership and HRM for various employee-level outcomes such as stress, exhaustion, engagement, feelings of strength and relatedness.
 He also works on both cross-cultural and indigenous research with a specific focus on Russia.

 Maria Törnroos, Post-doctoral Researcher

-Maria holds a doctoral degree in psychology and is interested in organizational behavior and employee well-being.
-Her doctoral thesis was on personality and work stress, and she has conducted research on occupational health psychology and work epidemiology.
-Maria's current research topics involve person-environment fit in the occupational setting, the impact of employee well-being and organizational behavior on turnover, and methodological issues in organizational research.
+Maria holds a doctoral degree in psychology and is primarily interested in employee well-being, its antecedent and consequences both at the individual and the organisational level.
+Her doctoral thesis was on personality and work stress, and she has conducted research on the effects of work stress and person-environment fit on wellbeing.
+Maria's current research topics involve the role of human resource management practices and leadership in employee wellbeing and how high-involvement work practices and conflict management impact the associations between workplace bullying, depression, and sleep problems.
 She is also interested in personnel selection issues, ranging from validity of recruitment instruments to fitting the right person to the right job.

 Violetta Khoreva, Assistant Professor